Kanangnut/Music-Store-Database-Analysis/README.md

 - Who are the top3 artists in the “Rock” genre based on total sales?

 ### Result
+Here are some of the questions answered in this project.
+For more details, please refer to the analysis.sql file:

 Employee Analysis:
 - Mr.Mohan Madan's most senioremployee
 - Total spending by each Sales Support Agent <br>